davidlcassidy/travel-wallet/README.md

 Loyalty programs will appear in the second tab titled Loyalty Programs.
 New loyalty programs are added by clicking the pink plus button in the bottom right.
 Once programs have been added, the main screen will show a summary of all of the programs.
 The sort order and primary display field can be configured in the Settings.
-Clicking on an program will pull up that programs's detail screen displaying all fields for that program along a button to toggle the notification monitoring for the paticular program.
+Clicking on an program will pull up that program's detail screen displaying all fields for that program along a button to toggle the notification monitoring for the particular program.
 On the top of the detail screen, there are also buttons for editing or deleting the specific program.

 ### Credit Cards Interface

 Credit cards will appear in the third tab titled Credit Cards.
-The credit card interface fuctions essentually the same as the loyalty program interface in regards to adding, viewing, editing, and deleting credit cards.
+The credit card interface functions essentially the same as the loyalty program interface in regards to adding, viewing, editing, and deleting credit cards.

 ## Support